Auction Rules and Process FAQs

 The Treasury Department has discretionary authority to determine policy governing all other aspects of the federal government's borrowing program, such as what Treasury securities to offer, how to sell them, who may participate and how, and the specific amount of each offering.
 See Chapter 31 of Title 31 of the United States Code for Treasury's borrowing authority.
-The program is administered by the Office of Financing, Bureau of the Public Debt.
+The program is administered by the Bureau of the Fiscal Service.

 Treasury marketable securities are auctioned through a competitive, confidential bidding process open to the public.
 Competitive bidders state the amount(s) of securities they want to purchase, with the corresponding rate(s) or yield(s) they desire.
 In addition to competitive bidding, those seeking to purchase $5 million or less in an auction are allowed to bid noncompetitively.
 Noncompetitive bidders are awarded securities in full at the rate or yield determined by the competitive bidding process.

 Institutional bidders can submit bids using the Treasury Automated Auction Processing System (TAAPS).
 TAAPS accepts both competitive and noncompetitive bids.
 "Retail-level" bidders (primarily individuals) can submit bids into TreasuryDirect and Legacy Treasury Direct.
 These systems only accept noncompetitive bids.